 And so, further north to Walsall, and our final, final destination on a trip that has opened our eyes to places of cultural interest well outside of the expected.
 The names Anish Kapoor, Damien Hirst, Tracey Emin and Gavin Turk may not be ones you’d expect to find in this large, industrial town, but names you will find they are; thanks to The New Art Gallery Walsall which, whilst not exactly new any longer (it opened in 2000), is a major draw for those of a cultural persuasion.

-Designed by architects Peter St John and Adam Caruso, the gallery now dominates Walsall’s town centre and is perhaps definitely the prettiest building around – we arrive just in time to catch current exhibition The Nature of the Beast, Mat Collishaw and Polly Morgan’s emotive works definite highlights.
+Designed by architects Peter St John and Adam Caruso, the gallery now dominates Walsall’s town centre and is definitely the prettiest building around – we arrive just in time to catch current exhibition The Nature of the Beast, Mat Collishaw and Polly Morgan’s emotive works definite highlights.
 The show’s theme takes us back to Milan Design Week, where the We Heart X Mazda story began, global head of design Ikuo Maeda explaining the brand’s KODO design language, inspired by the “powerful and smooth movements of animals like the cheetah”.

 It’s a fitting end to our travels, a reminder of where thinking differently has taken us.
 It’s time to hand back our Mazda6 and the CX-5 – thank you for joining us on the journey.
 It’s been emotional…